E189 / EU45

 In August 2008 PKP InterCity decided to purchase modern electric locomotives for their most prestigious express trains.
 The choice fell on type ES64U4 from Siemens, known under commercial names ‘EuroSprinter’ and ‘Taurus’.
 These locomotives were, however, preceded on Polish tracks by their earlier variant, type ES64F4.
 The letter ‘F’ indicates that they are intended basically for freight traffic, but have sometimes been used also with passenger trains.

 The prototype of the entire ‘EuroSprinter’ family from Siemens, designated ES64P (‘P’ for prototype), appeared in 1992.
+It was accepted by Deutsche Bahn and numbered 127 001; on August 6, 1993, this locomotive set up world’s speed record for AC electric locomotives, attaining 310 km/h.
+In 2002 it was transferred to Dispolok (a leasing company wholly owned by Siemens, sold to Mitsui Rail Capital Europe in September 2006) and in 2009 to Siemens test center Prüfcenter Wegberg-Widenrath.
 Production started in 1996 and first orders were for freight versions ES64F (15 kV, 16 2/3 Hz – 170 examples for DB, class 152) and ES64F4 (four-system – 100 examples for DB, class 189, and twelve for SBB, class Re474).
 The last digit in type designations indicates the number of voltage systems.
-These locomotives were also built for leasing companies (mainly MRCE Dispolok and Mitsui), as well as for Italian operator Del Fungo Giera (four examples, classed E 474, in 2007) and Swedish Hector Rail (two, class 441, in 2005).
-ES64F4 still remains in the Siemens offer and is among the most modern European electric locomotives.
-This design served as a basis for several other types, which include:
+These locomotives were also built for Dispolok, as well as for Italian operator Del Fungo Giera (four examples, classed E 474, in 2007) and Swedish Hector Rail (two, class 441, in 2005).
+ES64F4 served as a basis for several other types, which include:

 - class 120 for Greek state railways OSE (thirty, built between 1996 and 2001, known as ‘HellasSprinters’, rated power 5 000 kW, 200 km/h, more streamlined body but different from that of ES64U);